 cells in the bone marrow.
 Although there is no cure for myeloma, it is a

 treatable disease.
 There are approximately 15,000 new cases of myeloma in the

 United States each year.

-from the Moffitt Cancer Center, the Florida Hospital Oncology Department, and the
+Cancer Center, the Florida Hospital Oncology, and the International Myeloma

 In the future we hope to expand not only our playing time together, but also

 in our giving back.
 Hopefully within the next year or two we can add more